James and the Giant Peach (film): Home media

 The film was released on VHS on October 15, 1996.
-A digitally restored Blu-ray/DVD combo pack was released by Walt Disney Studios Home Entertainment on August 3, 2010 in the United States.
+A digitally restored Blu-ray/DVD combo pack was released by Walt Disney Studios Home Entertainment on August 3, 2010, in the United States.

 Reception

+The film received positive reviews during its initial release.

-Though Roald Dahl refused numerous offers to have a film version of James and the Giant Peach produced during his lifetime, his widow, Liccy, approved an offer to have a live-action version produced.
-She thinks Roald "would have been delighted with what they did with James.
+Though Roald Dahl refused numerous offers to have a film version of James and the Giant Peach produced during his lifetime, his widow, Liccy, approved an offer to produce a live-action version.
+She thought Roald "would have been delighted with what they did with James.
 It is a wonderful film."